Bangladeshi cricket team in Kenya in 1983–84

 The tour of the Bangladesh national cricket team to Kenya, during February, 1984, was the first visit of Bangladesh to any associate member country.
 The tour started a rivalry (between Bangladesh & Kenya cricket teams) which became very intense in the 1990s.
 On this tour, Bangladesh drew the only 3-Day fixture, won a 2-day (over restricted) match, but won only 1 of the 5 limited over matches(That too against the Combined School XI).
 Overall, it was a disappointing tour for the Bangladesh side.

-The Bangladesh team
+Bangladesh team

 The tour followed immediately after the South East Asian Cricket cup in Bangladesh.
 Apart from the Bangladesh National team (which won the cup), The Bangladesh Tigers (The unofficial 'A' team, consisting mostly of youngsters) had participated in that cup.
 Players like, Rafiqul Alam.
 Minhajul Abedin Nannu, Hafizur Rahman & Wahidul Gani, having done well for the tigers were included in the team for Kenya tour.
 The team had a nice balance of youth and experience, yet during the tour, they failed to perform up to expectations, mainly due to disunity among the players.
 There was conflict of interests between the younger and older members of the side.